stitchdata/docs/scripts/json/README.md

 Once the pull request is created, a member of the documentation team will review the pull request and make any updates needed in the YAML files.

 ## Formatting details
+The workflows format JSON files to fix some issues that would prevent the correct display of the schema tables in the documentation.
+Here are the changes made:

+- References to other JSON content, using `$ref` are replaced with the actual referenced content.
+- Elements with a `format` element, `"format": "date-time"` for example, are updated so that the format appears as in the `type` element instead.
+- Object elements that don't have a `properties` child element as a container for the object's properties are updated to add this `properties` container, because it is needed to display the elements in the object.

 ## Foreign keys automation
+The [Generate foreign keys](https://github.com/stitchdata/docs/actions/workflows/generate_foreign_keys.yml) GitHUb Action runs every time a change to a *-foreign-keys.yml file is push on any branch other than `master`.

+It takes the content of the `keys` element in the file and uses it to create the `tables` element, which contains the same content, but organized by table.
+Each table has a list of all other tables that can be joined to it, and all elements that can be used to perform the join.
+This is used to create to foreign keys table displayed in the table reference documentation.